 Nevertheless, schools must obey OCR.
 Those that do not risk a funding cut-off.
 OCR wields great power.
 The authority of local school administrators, on the other hand, is dwindling at an alarming rate.

 Under ordinary circumstances, one would expect the courts to check OCR's power (although, alas, when OCR operates through guidances rather than more easily challenged rules, a large percentage of its most controversial actions go unchecked).
 In this case, however, the U.S. Court of Appeals for the Fourth Circuit (the "Fourth Circuit"), citing Auer v.
 Robbins, 519 U.S. 452 (1997), declined to examine the 1975 Regulation or Title IX directly and instead held that it must defer to OCR.

-This was error.
-For the following reasons (as well as reasons addressed elsewhere), this Court should grant the Petition and address that error:
+For the following reasons (as well as reasons addressed elsewhere), this was error:

-- 1. The largely-discredited Auer decision does not even apply in a case in which an agency's interpretation of its own (or in this case its predecessor's) regulation effectively interprets the underlying statute itself.
+- 1. The Auer decision, assuming it states good law, does not even apply in a case in which an agency's interpretation of its own (or in this case its predecessor's) regulation effectively interprets the underlying statute itself.
 See Gonzales v.
-Oregon, 546 U.S. 243 (2006).
+Oregon.
+546 U.S. 243 (2006).
 To rule otherwise would circumvent United States v.
-Mead Corp., 533 U.S. 218 (2001), and do serious damage to democratic processes.
+Mead Corp., 533 U.S. 218 (2001), which declined to accord deference under Chevron U.S.A., Inc. v.
+Natural Resources Defense Council, Inc., 467 U.S. 837 (1984), to interpretations, policy statements, advisory letters, or amicus briefs.
+It would also do serious damage to democratic processes.
 See infra at Section I. - 2.
 Under any possible level of deference to OCR, its transgender policy is implausible as an interpretation of either the 1975 Regulation or Title IX itself.
 Indeed, OCR does not even claim that its policy was the contemporary understanding of what those measures do.
 See infra at Section II. - 3.
 Price Waterhouse v.
 Hopkins, 490 U.S. 228 (1989), and Oncale v.
 Sundowner Offshore Services, Inc., 523 U.S. 75 (1998), are inapplicable to a case like this in which a duly-promulgated rule (the 1975 Regulation) explicitly authorizes the separation of toilets, locker rooms and showers by sex.
 It is thus not true that, despite contemporary understandings of Title IX's text and the 1975 Regulation, OCR's transgender policy was implicit in those enactments from the start.
-Title IX may indeed offer some yet-to-be-determined measure of protection to transgendered individuals.
-But it does not mandate special treatment in intimate facilities, since sex-separated intimate facilities are explicitly authorized.
+Title IX may indeed offer some yet-to-be-determined measure of protection to transgender individuals.
+But it does not mandate special treatment in intimate facilities, since sexseparated intimate facilities are explicitly authorized.
 See infra at Section III.